BoboTiG/python-mss/docs/source/capture-api-design.md

 chains the native cause where available.
 Automatic backend fallback does not occur after UI has been presented.

-The operating-system picker determines which source categories are offered and one surface is selected.
+MSS requests monitor and window sources where supported.
+The platform picker determines how those choices are presented and may offer a narrower set; MSS does not request virtual-display creation.
+One surface is selected.
 The selected item and associated resources are not exposed as a public `CaptureSource`. `area` applies only if the user selects a window. `parent_window` is the platform-specific parent handle for the picker.
 MSS presents at most one picker and does not reprompt after selection if capture initialization fails.

 This path is required by portal-only Wayland.
 In the future we may also offer it for Windows WGC and MacOS ScreenCaptureKit.
 Although WGC,